abbottli/asciipy/README.md

 will only attempt to process their given range of frames, even if they finish early and there's still stuff left to process.

-We can expand on this design by using an input queue that each of the workers read off of.
-Basically a messaging queue, where the main process publishes indices to process into a queue and each work reads off of.
-With each message, they'll navigate to the given frame index, process the image, and output it onto the output queue.
-This will increase utilization, but the performance impact might only be minor.

 Some colors can also be used if the terminal supports the respective ANSI escape codes.

 # Known Issues